MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 For more details, please reach out to us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630).

-### Can I integrate Cisco WebEx, Microsoft Teams, Zoom, etc. with Microsoft Community Training for live sessions?
+### Can I integrate Cisco WebEx, Microsoft Teams, Zoom, etc. with Community Training for live sessions?

-Customers can have the meeting or webinar links added to Microsoft Community Training as external URLs which will allow learners to simply redirect to the respective applications such as Microsoft Teams, Zoom, Google Meet, etc., and attend these sessions.
+Customers can have the meeting or webinar links added to Community Training as external URLs which will allow learners to simply redirect to the respective applications such as Microsoft Teams, Zoom, Google Meet, etc., and attend these sessions.

-Having said that, for Microsoft Teams, the platform can be embedded as a tab where users can easily access the course contents within the team's environment.
+Having said that, for Microsoft Teams, the platform can be embedded as a tab where users can easily access the course contents within the Teams environment.

 For more information on MS Teams integration, [**go here**](https://communitytraining.microsoft.com/teams/).

 ### Will I be able to deliver a webinar using this platform?

-Microsoft Community Training doesn’t provide inbuilt functionalities to host webinars but customers can add the meeting or webinar URLs as an external lesson on the platform.
+Community Training doesn’t provide inbuilt functionalities to host webinars but customers can add the meeting or webinar URLs as an external lesson on the platform.
 This will allow users to easily redirect to the respective application hosting the webinar and attend sessions.

 ## Integration with external system

 ### Are there any out-of-the-box integrations with existing HRMS, CRM, etc. applications available in the market?

-Microsoft Community Training doesn't come with any out-of-box integrations with third-party HRMS & CRM applications.
+Community Training doesn't come with any out-of-box integrations with third-party HRMS & CRM applications.
 However, customers and partners can use its APIs to integrate with other systems.

-### Can I embed or integrate Microsoft Community Training into an existing mobile application?
+### Can I embed or integrate Community Training into an existing mobile application?

 Yes, you can integrate Community Training to your existing mobile application.
 For example, you can add a Training button on the home screen, and clicking on the button will launch Community Training inside the existing app as a web view.